Estimated reading time: 6 minutes

 The Isolated God of Dune Messiah

-When we generally think of sequels in large epic series, we assume they are going to follow the logical progression of events we expect from them, and continue on in a mostly uniform spirit from start to finish.
+To kick off this Dune Messiah review, I feel it’s important to address the topic of sequels in large epic series from a more general perspective.
+We assume they are going to follow the logical progression of events we expect from them, and continue on in a mostly uniform spirit from start to finish.
 When it comes to Dune Messiah, however, it feels like Herbert flipped the script on its head, and in all the best ways possible.

 I think we seldom stop to think of the challenges, struggles and dangers immense power can bring alongside itself, and the humanization of Paul’s character helps drive home the idea of there being such a thing as too much power for a single person.